damirka/battle-game/README.md

 # Sui Pokemon

-Implementation of the Pokemon algorithm on Sui with a simple example of a game that uses it in 2 modes: single player (vs bot) and multiplayer.
+This is an example implementation of the Pokemon algorithm v1 on Sui with a simple example of a game that uses it in 2 modes: single player (vs bot) and multiplayer.

 ## How to use